gavinlyonsrepo/timer_arduino/README.md

 Features
 ----------------------
 The user selects the countdown time (1-99 minutes) with the pot then starts with the pushbutton.
 Time remaining is displayed on seven segment display.
-When finished the buzzer is activated and done displayed on 7-seg.A switch can be used if user wishes to switch on/off display to save battery power.
+When finished the buzzer is activated and done displayed on 7-seg.
 Two alternative designs, two different ino files and schematics.
 Design one uses the nano, design two the attiny85.

 Design number one :  file:  timer_arduino.ino based on arduino nano.